ahangchen/TFusion/README.md

 ```

-Place all dataset in the same directory, like this:
+Place all datasets in the same directory, like this:

 ```bash
 dataset